gitsunitha/liri-node-app/README.md

 3. Setup is now complete.

+## How to use
-4. To run use the following command:
+1. To run use the following command:
 `node lirinotes`

 * The User will be prompted to select one of the search options.